A selection of publications recently supported by the Foundation

 • professional education initiatives, including individual professional development.

-• collection management initiatives, including database development and conservation.
+• collection management initiatives, including database development, digitisation and conservation.

 • research projects leading to the recognition and publication of material of significance.